jonasmcferreira/adventures/docs/grimdark/grimdark.md

 ### No rest for he wicked

-There are no “short rests” or “long rests” in Grimdark.
-The only time for resting is in the grave.
+In Grimdark, the concept of "short rests" and "long rests" as commonly known in other role-playing games is entirely redefined.
+There are no moments of respite, no pauses to catch your breath, and no extended periods of restorative rest.
+In this harsh and unforgiving world, the only time for resting is in the grave.

 ## Combat

 ## Magic

-Roll to cast.
-No spell slots.
-A roll of natural 1 means gaining a Corruption Point and a potentially deadly miscast.
+In Grimdark, the practice of magic is a perilous endeavor fraught with uncertainty.
+There are no conventional spell slots, and spellcasters must rely on the roll of the dice to determine the outcome of their magical endeavors.

+Roll to Cast
+When a character attempts to cast a spell in Grimdark, they must make a roll to determine the success of their casting.
+This roll reflects the inherent volatility of magic in this world.
+The specific mechanics of the roll may involve rolling a twenty-sided die (d20) or using another appropriate method.

+Success: If the roll results in a success (typically by meeting or exceeding a certain target number), the spell is cast as intended, and its effects manifest as expected.

+Natural 1: However, if the roll results in a natural 1, it represents a critical failure and a potentially catastrophic outcome.
+Not only does the spell fail, but the caster also gains a Corruption Point.

 ## Spells